 Where to Stay in Big Bend National Park

-Big Bend National Park is so large, you’ll be doing a lot of driving just to see it all.
-The best way to make better use of your time, is by staying inside the park or at least as close as you can.
-Terlingua Study Butte has a couple of resorts and one of the tour operators in town.
+Big Bend National Park is so large, plan on driving a lot just to see it all.
+The best way to make the best use of your time, is by staying inside the park or at least as close to it as you can.
+I recommend camping but if you aren’t a camper, Terlingua Study Butte has a couple of resorts and smaller motels.

-Inside the park, is a park lodge and four developed campgrounds.
-Additionally, there’s permit only, backcountry camping available for those who really want an off the grid experience.
-More info can be found about camping and lodging can be found in my Where to Camp in Big Bend National Park article.
-It has details and tips about all the campgrounds.
+Inside the park, is a park lodge (currently closed) and four developed campgrounds.
+Additionally, there’s permit only, backcountry camping available for those who really want a dispersed camping experience.
+More info about camping and lodging in the park can be found in my Where to Camp in Big Bend National Park article.
+It has details and tips about all the campgrounds in Big Bend National Park.

 A Few Camping Tips For Big Bend

-If you plan on camping and cooking your own food then it’s best to bring supplies with you.
-There are 3 camp stores in the park.
-Rio Grande Village, Chisos Basin and Castolon have supplies but are limited on what they have and they may not be open year round.
-There’s not a grocery store in Terlingua.
-We stopped in Marfa and bought supplies before we went into the park.
+If you plan on camping and cooking your own food then it’s best to bring supplies and groceries with you.
+There are three camp stores in the park.
+Rio Grande Village, Chisos Basin and Castolon have a few supplies but they are limited on what they have and they aren’t open year round.
+In Terlingua, there is a general store that has some supplies now.

 FAQ’s About Big Bend National Park